 Can I qualify for life insurance if I’ve suffered from a Ventricular Septal Defect?

-Why do life insurance companies care if I’ve been suffered from a Ventricular Septal Defect?
+Why do life insurance companies care if I’ve suffered from a Ventricular Septal Defect?

-Any time an individual has been diagnosed with a pre-existing medical condition that affects the heart, it’s a pretty safe bet that most (if not all) of the top life insurance companies are going to “care” about it.
+Any time an individual has been diagnosed with a pre-existing medical condition that affects the heart, it’s a pretty safe bet that most (if not all) of the top life insurance companies will “care” about it.
 This is particularly true if the pre-existing condition in question can lead to heart failure when “severe” and left untreated.

-We wanted to take a moment and discuss what a Ventricular Septal Defect is as well as highlight some of the most common symptoms/complications of the disease as well so that we might gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+This is why we wanted to take a moment to discuss a Ventricular Septal Defect and highlight some of the disease’s most common symptoms/complications to help you better understand what a life insurance underwriter will look for when deciding on your life insurance application.

 Ventricular Septal Defect (VSD) Defined:

-A Ventricular Septal Defect is a “defect” that affect the ventricular septum, which is the wall of tissue within the heart that divides the left and right ventricles form one another.
-The size of this defect can vary from just a “pinpoint” to the complete absence of a ventricular septum entirely with larger defects causing more problems/difficulties.
+A Ventricular Septal Defect is a “defect” that affects the ventricular septum, the wall of tissue within the heart that divides the left and right ventricles.
+The size of this defect can vary from just a “pinpoint” to the complete absence of a ventricular septum, with larger defects causing more problems/difficulties.

 Common symptoms may include: